amoux/david/README.md

 ## server 📡

 - Configure the database and build a dataset from a search query.
-Using an existing database of youtube comments - here we are use the `unbox` database (The database will be dowloaded automatically if it doesn't exist in the `david_data` directory).
+Using an existing database of youtube comments - here we are use the `unbox` database (The database will be downloaded automatically if it doesn't exist in the `david_data` directory).

 ```python
 from david import CommentsSql